 For a student to be considered for admission to the Honors Program in Biology, he or she must meet the general College requirements for admission to such programs.
-In addition to the general requirements, a student in the Biology Honors Program must undertake an independent research project for four semester hours of credit beyond the thirty-four hours required for the biology degree.
+In addition to the general requirements, a student in the Biology Honors Program must undertake an independent research project for four credit hours.
 The results of the research must be presented in a form acceptable for publication and as an oral report at the Centenary College Student Research Forum.

-101. PRINCIPLES AND METHODS OF BIOLOGY
+101. PRINCIPLES AND METHODS OF BIOLOGY4

 Introduction to major biological phenomena and methods used to study them.
 Topics include evolutionary processes, cell structure and function, genetic and ecological principles, and diversity of life.
 Students will learn to apply the scientific method to the study of the above topics.
 Fall.
-(3-3)
+NATURAL SCIENCES FOUNDATION; SUSTAINABLE WORLD CHALLENGE other year.